 - Avoid mistakes that result in letters no one wants to read.

-This one-hour webinar is $9.99 for NRWA members and $19.99 for nonmembers.
-It will be recorded and distributed to all participants.
+This webinar recording is FREE for NRWA members and $19.99 for nonmembers.
 Eligible for 1 CEU.

 About Georgia Adamson: